A-h-M-e-D1/Network-Penteration-Testing/Hacking-Services/FTP/FTP-Penetst.md

      - a data channel > used for transferring data.
  -  FTP Modes of Operation
     - Active :  the client opens a port and listens.
 The server is required to actively connect to it
-    - passive : he server opens a port and listens (passively) and the client connects to it.
+    - passive : the server opens a port and listens (passively) and the client connects to it.

  - More info **https://www.ietf.org/rfc/rfc959.txt**
 ---